Soviet art: Art of Socialist Realism

-Officially approved art was required to follow the doctrine of Socialist Realism.
+Officially approved art was required to follow the doctrine of socialist realism.
 In the spring of 1932, the Central Committee of the Communist Party decreed that all existing literary and artistic groups and organizations should be disbanded and replaced with unified associations of creative professions.
 Accordingly, the Moscow and Leningrad Union of Artists was established in August 1932, which brought the history of post-revolutionary art to a close.
 The epoch of Soviet art began.

-In October 1932, the All-Russian Central Executive Committee and the Council of People's Commissars adopted a resolution on the creation of an Academy of Arts.
+In October 1932, the All-Russian Central Executive Committee and the Council of People's Commissars adopted a resolution on the creation of an academy of arts.
 The Leningrad Institute of Proletarian Fine Art was transformed into the Institute of Painting, Sculpture, and Architecture.
 This drew a line under a 15-year period of constant change at the country's largest institution for art education.
-In total, over the period 1917-1991, the Institute graduated more than 10,000 artists and art historians.
-Among them were such major artists and sculptors of the USSR as Alexander Samokhvalov, Yevsey Moiseyenko, Andrei Mylnikov, Yuri Neprintsev, Aleksandr Laktionov, Mikhail Anikushin, Piotr Belousov, Boris Ugarov, Ilya Glazunov, Nikolai Timkov and others.
+In total, over the period 1917–1991, the Institute graduated more than 10,000 artists and art historians.
+Among them were such major artists and sculptors of the USSR as Alexander Samokhvalov, Yevsey Moiseyenko, Andrei Mylnikov, Yuri Neprintsev, Aleksandr Laktionov, Mikhail Anikushin, Piotr Belousov, Boris Ugarov, Ilya Glazunov, Nikolai Timkov, and others.

-The most known Soviet artists were Isaak Brodsky, Alexander Samokhvalov, Boris Ioganson, Aleksandr Deyneka, Aleksandr Laktionov, Yuri Neprintsev and other painters from Moscow and Leningrad School.
-Moscow artist Aleksandr Gerasimov produced a large number of heroic paintings of Joseph Stalin and other members of the Politburo during his career.
+The best-known Soviet artists were Isaak Brodsky, Alexander Samokhvalov, Boris Ioganson, Aleksandr Deyneka, Aleksandr Laktionov, Yuri Neprintsev, and other painters from the Moscow and Leningrad Schools.
+The Moscow artist Aleksandr Gerasimov produced a large number of heroic paintings of Joseph Stalin and other members of the Politburo during his career.
 Nikita Khrushchev later alleged that Kliment Voroshilov spent more time posing in Gerasimov's studio than he did attending to his duties in the People's Commissariat of Defense.
 Gerasimov's painting shows a mastery of classical representational techniques.

 However, art exhibitions of 1935–1960 disprove the claims that the artistic life of the period was suppressed by the ideology and artists submitted entirely to what was then called «social order».
 A great number of landscapes, portraits, genre paintings, and studies exhibited at the time pursued purely technical purposes and were thus free from any ideology.
 That approach was also pursued ever more consistently in the genre paintings as well, although young artists at the time still lacked the experience and professional mastery to produce works of high art level devoted to Soviet actuality.